pallets/flask/docs/extensiondev.rst

 But what do extensions look like themselves?
 An extension has to ensure that it works with multiple Flask application instances at once.
-This is a requirement because many people will use patterns like the :ref:`app-factories` pattern to create their application as needed to aid unittests and to support multiple configurations.
+This is a requirement because many people will use patterns like the :doc:`/patterns/appfactories` pattern to create their application as needed to aid unittests and to support multiple configurations.
 Because of that it is crucial that your application supports that kind of behavior.

 Most importantly the extension must be shipped with a :file:`setup.py` file and registered on PyPI.
 Also the development checkout link should work so